-1. Allowed/Exempt: Not requiring a zoning Permit

-2. Permitted: Requiring a zoning Permit from the Zoning Administrator.
-A Structure or deemed Permitted.

-Use existing prior to the first sign zoning ordinance, March 7, 1972, is

-3. Conditional Waivers: Requiring Development Review Board Waiver and requiring a zoning

-Permit issued by the Zoning Administrator

-4. Not Allowed: A prohibited sign
+- A. Allowed/Exempt: Not requiring a Zoning Permit. - B. Permitted: Requiring a Zoning Permit from the Zoning Administrator.
+A Structure or Use existing prior to the first Sign Zoning Ordinance, March 7, 1972, is deemed Permitted. - C. Conditional Waivers: Requiring Development Review Board Waiver and requiring a Zoning Permit issued by the Zoning Administrator. - D. Not Allowed: A prohibited sign.